bramstroker/homeassistant-powercalc/docs/source/strategies/fixed.rst

 Also we provide an option to define power values for certain entity states.

 You can setup sensors both with YAML or GUI.
-When you use the GUI select `fixed` in the calculation_strategy dropdown.
+When you use the GUI select :guilabel:`fixed` in the calculation_strategy dropdown.

 Configuration options
 ---------------------